-The Great One proved that his nickname was well-earned twice on this date in National Hockey League history.
+The Great One proved that his nickname was well-earned twice on this date in NHL history.
 This was also a very busy date in upstate New York.
-In addition, some cross-town rivalries were put into motion and the last game of two record-setting streaks occurred.
+In addition, some cross-town rivalries were put into motion, and the last game of two record-setting streaks occurred.
 It is time to take our daily trip back through the decades.

 More NHL Firsts for Gretzky

 Wayne Gretzky accomplished two feats on this date, back in the 1980s, that no player had ever done before and have only been repeated one time each since.

 First, on Dec.
 10, 1986, Gretzky scored three goals to lead the Edmonton Oilers past the Winnipeg Jets 7-4.
 This made him the first player in NHL history to rack up 40 career hat tricks.
 He finished his career with 50, which are still the most in league history.
 Pittsburgh Penguins’ legend Mario Lemieux is the only other player to score 40 hat tricks.